 How Do I Know I Can Trust The Factoring Company?

-Being members of industry and trade associations is another good indicator of current viability as the company will need to be in good standing to be part of the group.
-While you are on their website, industry awards are always good to see.
+Being a member of industry and trade associations is another good indicator of current viability.
+The company will need to be in good standing as membership of these groups.

-A factoring company’s awards and industry affiliations will usually be prominently displayed on its website.
+While you are on the factor’s website, industry awards are always good to see.
+The company’s awards and industry affiliations should be prominently displayed on its website.

 Of course, you can always ask around.
 Word-of-mouth is always a good indicator.
-Reading the reviews, like on their Google profile, should quickly give you an idea of how they have treated their customers in the past.
+Reading the reviews, like on their Google profile, should quickly give you an idea of how they treated their customers in the past.

 I Can’t Decide.
 Should I Just Pick the Largest Factoring Company?

-Example 1: Lost Established Funding
+Example 1: Concrete Subcontractor Lost Their Long-Time Funding Partner

-Example 2: Out-of-state Equipment Lease
+Example 2: Company Needing an Out-of-state Equipment Lease

 This Excavation company took on a project by an out-of-state client and needed to lease equipment locally.
 Because the local leasing firm did not have any history with our client, they wanted payment upon delivery.
 CapitalPlus provided the leasing firm with assurance of payment, allowing the leasing company to provide 45-day terms.
 We quickly funded each monthly invoice and directly paid off the equipment lease totaling $92,000.

-Example 3: Lack of Established Credit
+Example 3: A Contractor’s Lack of Established Credit

 This Florida-based concrete contractor had an opportunity to take on a large contract and needed working capital.
 However, even with decades of experience as a business owner, banks were unwilling to offer him a business line of credit because his new company had only been in business for less than a year.
 CapitalPlus conducted due diligence, became comfortable with their debtor, and offered them $1,400,000 in factoring funds.